google/calblink/README.md

     *    X - device failure.
 *   multiEvent - if true, calblink will check the next two events, and if they are both in the time frame to show, it will show both.
+*   priorityFlashSide - if 0 (the default), which side of the blink(1) is flashing will not be adjusted.
+If set to 1, then flashing will be prioritized on LED 1;
+	if 2, flashing will be prioritized on LED2.
+Any other values are undefined.

 An example file: